Frank Furedi

 Frank Furedi (Füredi Ferenc; born 3 May 1947) is a Hungarian-Canadian academic and emeritus professor of sociology at the University of Kent.
-He is well known for his work on sociology of fear, education, therapy culture, paranoid parenting and sociology of knowledge.
+He is well known for his work on sociology of fear, education, therapy culture, sociology of knowledge, and what he calls "paranoid parenting".

 Early life and education

-Furedi's family emigrated from Hungary to Canada after the failed 1956 uprising, and he did his bachelor's degree in international relations at McGill University in Montreal.
-He has lived in Britain since 1969, most recently in Faversham.
-He completed his MA in African politics at the School of Oriental and African Studies, and received his PhD from the University of Kent in 1987 with a thesis on the Mau Mau Uprising in Kenya.
+Furedi's family emigrated from Hungary to Canada after the failed 1956 uprising, and he completed a bachelor's degree in international relations at McGill University.
+He has lived in Britain since 1969.
+He completed an MA in African politics at the School of Oriental and African Studies, and received a PhD from the University of Kent in 1987 with a thesis on the Mau Mau Uprising in Kenya.

-He is married to Ann Furedi.

-RCP and offshoots
+Revolutionary Communist Party and offshoots

-A former student radical, he became involved in left-wing politics in Britain in the 1970s; in particular, as a member of the International Socialists (IS), under the pseudonym Frank Richards.
-With his followers, he was expelled from the IS in 1973 and formed the Revolutionary Communist Group, and then broke from that in 1976 to form the Revolutionary Communist Tendency, refounded as the Revolutionary Communist Party in 1978.
+A former student radical, he became involved in left-wing politics in Britain in the 1970s, in particular, as a member of the International Socialists (IS), under the pseudonym Frank Richards.
+He and others were expelled from the IS in 1973 and formed the Revolutionary Communist Group, then in 1976, he and his followers were expelled from this group and formed the Revolutionary Communist Tendency, refounded in 1978 as the Revolutionary Communist Party.

 The RCP was distinguished by its contrarianism, commitment to theoretical elaboration and hostility to state intervention in social life.
-Among its positions were support for the IRA and Saddam Hussein.
+Key positions for the party were involvement in anti-imperialist politics, including removal of British troops in Northern Ireland and opposition to the Gulf War.

 In December 1990, the RCP's magazine Living Marxism ran an article by Furedi, entitled "Midnight in the Century", which argued that the corrosive effect of the collapse of both Stalinism and reformism on the working class meant that "for the time being at least, the working class has no political existence".
-This signalled a re-orientation of the party towards more libertarian positions, and its formal dissolution by the end of the decade.
+This signalled a re-orientation of the party towards more libertarian positions, its formal dissolution by the end of the decade, and the founding of the website Spiked Online with which Furedi is now associated.

-Furedi now is associated with the RCP's successor, the web site Spiked Online.